nedelec/preconfig/README.md

 # Overview

-Preconfig generates files from a template by evaluating doubly-bracketed Python code.
+Preconfig is a Python program used to generate multiple files from a single template, where variations of parameters are specified within doubly-bracketed Python code, for example:

+	rate = [[ [1, 10, 100] ]]

+Preconfig is Open Source and free to use and has no other dependency than Python itself.

 # Description